Elite Squad: Inspiration

-The movie is based on Elite da Tropa, a book by two BOPE policemen (Batalhão de Operações Policiais Especiais - Rio de Janeiro military police squads for special actions), André Batista and Rodrigo Pimentel, together with sociologist & anthropologist Luiz Eduardo Soares, which provided a semi-fictional account of the daily routine of the BOPE as well as some historical events, based on the experiences of the two BOPE policemen.
+The movie is based on Elite da Tropa, a book by two Battalion of Special Police Operations (BOPE) officers, André Batista and Rodrigo Pimentel, together with sociologist & anthropologist Luiz Eduardo Soares, which provided a semi-fictional account of the daily routine of the BOPE as well as some historical events, based on the experiences of the two BOPE policemen.
 The book was controversial at the time of release, in its description of the BOPE as a "killing machine", as well as the detailed allegation of an aborted assassination attempt on then left-wing governor of Rio de Janeiro, Leonel Brizola, and reportedly resulted in Batista being reprimanded and censured by the Military Police.
 The writing contained some discrepancies, however Soares did not retract his novel.
 The novel had a unique reception when it was translated in 2010.
 There were many fans of the original novel and film who felt that the Portuguese-English translation was poor and did not follow the film and vice versa.
 Ultimately the novel (before translation) was more like the film than the novel in English.